Krillh/Airzlinshire/Kingdoms/The First Kingdom/Stories/Creation of The First Kingdom.md

-This is a collection of short stories about the creation of [[The First Kingdom]].
+This is a collection of short stories about the creation of [[First Kingdom]].
 The authors are unknown, but these documents are expected to be from the time not long after the [[Overthrowing of The First Kingdom]].

 Story 1:
 ```